 10. Learn for the sake of learning.

-Even if there isn’t a specific skill you absolutely need to have, learning for its own sake is fun and keeps the mind sharp .
-From survival skills (hey, you never know, right?), to getting better at Excel, to performing first aid, there are thousands of skills that could come in handy, or could just be really cool to know and show off.
+Even if there isn’t a specific skill you absolutely need to have, learning for its own sake is fun and keeps the mind sharp.

-Resolving to take better care of our environments isn’t just great for Mother Earth.
-It benefits us, too, by making the places we live, work, and play healthier and safer.
+Resolving to take better care of our environment isn’t only great for Mother Earth.
+It benefits us too, by making the places we live, work, and play healthier and safer.
 Check out some tips below for simple, easy ways to be more eco-friendly.

 1. Clean greener.